European shares near 11-week high, UK stocks surge

 Wall Street futures also rallied 2%, as hopes of further policy support and improving economic data fuelled hopes of a faster economic recovery from the coronavirus pandemic.

-French carmakers Renault SA (RENA.PA) and Peugeot SA (PEUP.PA) jumped nearly 4% as President Emmanuel Macron said support for the hard-hit car sector will be “massively amplified”.
+French carmakers Renault SA and Peugeot SA jumped nearly 4% as President Emmanuel Macron said support for the hard-hit car sector will be “massively amplified”.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)